Dudlushka/Remarkable2_ESP32_keyboardBridge/README.md

 ## What is Keyboardbridge

-KeyboardBridge listens on port 1, and you can send TCP messages, that the device interpret as keyboard key strokes
+KeyboardBridge listens on port 1, and you can send TCP messages, that the device interpret as keyboard key strokes (sometimes it freezes... if you dont disconnect, and the 2nd time your connection attempt will be refused... so make sure to disconnect)

 ```
 data[0] = 0;